Radolyn/RadLibrary/docs/articles/logging.md

 var logger = LogManager.GetClassLogger();
 ```

-You can check all available methods at @"RadLibrary.Logging.LoggerBase"
+You can check all available methods at <xref href="RadLibrary.Logging.LoggerBase" altProperty="LoggerBase"/>

-If you want to configure logger, use @"RadLibrary.Logging.LoggerSettings"
+If you want to configure logger, use <xref href="RadLibrary.Logging.LoggerSettings" altProperty="LoggerSettings"/>

-All available methods for creating logger are defined in @"RadLibrary.Logging.LogManager"
+All available methods for creating logger are defined in <xref href="RadLibrary.Logging.LogManager" altProperty="LogManager"/>